 Step by step guide to move recovery partition to another drive

 Step 1.
 Connect your new hard drive to your computer, and make sure it can be detected.
 Install and launch AOMEI Backupper.
 To clone recovery partition to new hard drive, click Clone->Partition Clone.

 Step 2.
 Select the recovery partition as the source partition.

 Step 3.
 Then, select the new hard drive you prepared before as the destination place.

 Step 4.
 Here you need to confirm all the information.
 If there is no problem, click Start Clone to launch the whole progress.
 If you are cloning recovery partition to SSD, you can check the box in front of “SSD Alignment” before clicking Start Clone to optimize the performance of the SSD.

-Except for transferring recovery partition to new hard drive, you are still able to copy Windows system image to new hard drive and transfer disk image to new hard drive, clone SSD to larger SSD, clone hard drive to SanDisk SSD, clone Windows 10 to NVMe, etc.
+Except for transferring recovery partition to new hard drive, you are still able to copy Windows system image to new hard drive, transfer disk image to new hard drive, clone SSD to larger SSD, clone hard drive to SanDisk SSD, clone Windows 10 to NVMe, etc.

 With the help of AOMEI Backupper, you can easily transfer HP/Dell/Toshiba/Lenovo recovery partition to new hard drive.
 It also supports many other brands with Windows 7/8/10.
 You can also use it to create a boot rescue media so that you can restore recovery partition to the computer even without operating system.

 However, AOMEI Backupper Standard may not satisfy you with all situations, if you need advanced features, you can upgrade to AOMEI Backupper Professional edition to work for your Windows 7/8/10 more flexible.